Tii04/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Task 2.
 Writes a function that prints 10 times the alphabet, in lowercase, followed by a new line.
 Task 3.
 Writes a program that checks if the character c is lowercase and returns 1 if it is.
 Task 4.
 Writes a function that checks for alphabetic character.
+Task 5.
+A function that prints the sign of a number.